 A litigant can only have one spokesperson during a trial, so the support person may not speak to the judge, or speak for the litigant, except in exceptional circumstances where the judge has given permission in advance.

-A person who will be a witness in the trial or is being paid for their services cannot act as a support person.
+A person who will be a witness in the trial or is being paid by the litigant for their services cannot act as a support person.

 Choosing a support person